mahlet-tilahun/JobQuest/README.md

      ```sh
      python3 -m http.server 8000
      ```
-   - Then, open `http://localhost:8000` in your browser.
+   - Then open your browser at `http://localhost:8000/index.html`

 ## Deployment